zackbatist/open-archaeo/README.md

 + David Sturtevant / Archaeological Context Recording System / [Launchpad](https://launchpad.net/archaeologicalcontextrecording) - A database + web frontend system to allow the recording and analyzing of archaeological context data
 + David Sturtevant / Archaeological Environmental Recording System / [Launchpad](https://launchpad.net/archaeologicalenvironmentalrecording) - A database + web frontend system to allow the recording and analyzing of archaeological environmental data
 + David Sturtevant / Archaeological Find Recording System / [Launchpad](https://launchpad.net/archaeologicalfindrecording) - A database + web frontend system to allow the recording and analyzing of archaeological finds data
++ poseidon-framework / [GitHub](https://github.com/poseidon-framework) / [Website](https://poseidon-framework.github.io/) - Poseidon is a framework that seeks to provide standardized ways to store and share archaeogenetic, and perhaps more broadly, molecular archaeological datasets.

 ## Drivers & IO